What it does: Drives carbon-emission reductions

 By working for a powerful regulatory agency devoted to “accelerating carbon abatement for Australia”, staff at the Clean Energy Regulator are literally helping save the world.

-The Clean Energy Regulator recruits those with degrees in: Environmental Science and Management; Development Studies (environmental sustainability); Science (geology) and Engineering.
+The Clean Energy Regulator recruits most degrees these include but not limited to : Environmental Science and Management; Development Studies (environmental sustainability); Science (geology) Engineering, Economics, Business, Finance, Law, Arts.
 (You’ll need to have maintained a credit average.)

 Applicants should be team players with excellent analytical and communication skills.
 Ideally, they will also be “practical, results-oriented people who are able to work under pressure, occasionally in difficult environments, meet tight deadlines and who are proactive in getting out and about and making contacts”.
 You’ll also need to be an Australian citizen and be willing to live in Canberra.

-The recruitment process will involve an online application and video interview.
-If you make the shortlist, you’ll then be invited to the Canberra office to take part in group exercises and do a panel interview.
-Before receiving a formal offer, you’ll need to obtain a baseline security clearance.
+The recruitment process will involve an online application and online assessment.
+If you make the shortlist, you’ll then be invited to the Canberra office to take part in an assessment centre.
+Before receiving a formal offer, you’ll need to obtain a baseline security clearance and satisfy pre-employment checks.
 (This will require supplying extensive personal information.)
 You’ll also need to complete a health assessment form.